 Workday’s payroll solution houses lots of important personal and financial information that top-notch security guidelines and permissions must accompany.
 Workday takes advantage of two groups to maintain proper payroll security: role- and segment-based groups.

 Role-based groups are focused on an individual’s position rather than their department or individual user.
 These security assignments are constrained and must be assigned to each individual occupying certain positions to ensure proper access to secure data.

 Segment-based groups involve higher levels of security and stricter permission requirements.
 Although they are still user-based, meaning individual permissions are still assigned to specific Workday users, the segmented groups limit access to segmented items in the system.
 The security requirements needed to access the segmented items allow for additional protection of important personal information so it doesn’t end up in the wrong hands.

 Everyone knows that trying to keep track of account balances and payment periods with an outdated system can be a real hassle.
 This is why Workday focuses its payroll services on increasing configuration capabilities to meet your payroll calculation or reporting needs.

 The main benefit of better system configuration options for Workday users is the placement of employees into segmented pay groups.
-More necessary for larger organizations, these pay groups allow you to separate payroll functions by specific employee type, rather than spending unnecessary time and effort trying to run payroll the same way for all employees.
+More necessary for larger organizations, these pay groups allow you to separate complex payroll functions by specific employee type, rather than spending unnecessary time and effort trying to run payroll the same way for all employees.

 Separating employees into separate groups by employee type and pay cycles further enhances the functionality of your Workday system and gives administrators a more customized experience in the system.